 “We have worked with a local realtor and contractor to identify a willing seller of a multiunit house in the neighborhood,” said David Castro, a member of the Ellwood House Neighborhood Group, a group of residents who have worked with the city in the past to restore the area.

 Council has put this plan on hold.
 Good for you, council members!
 Personally, I would, too.
 I agree with Ald.
 Jacobson that DeKalb should not get into the business of property speculation.
 First and foremost because it is so, so bad at it (see: empty lots downtown).
-Read the rest of this entry
+Continue reading New Council Gets a Good Start

 The agenda for tomorrow’s city council meetings is here.
 Now, it finally becomes apparent* that the $6 million they’ve got stockpiled in the TIF 2 fund is mostly going to go into the Municipal Building.
 Of course, the use of TIF money for this purpose will bring in all kinds of new private development and tax revenues…somehow…right?